Particle Edit Mode¶

 You can do many of the things like with vertices, including scaling, rotating and removing (complete particles or single keys).

-Alternatively you can rekey a particleor Numpad1 and choose the number of keys.
+Alternatively you can rekey a particle.

 Particle Edit Mode